 QuickBooks Retail Edition Is Not a Good Fit For

-- Business owners who want to manage their own books: QuickBooks Retail Edition presents a steep learning curve especially if you are new to accounting concepts.
+- Business owners who want to manage their own books: QuickBooks Retail Edition presents a steep learning curve, especially if you’re new to accounting concepts.
 Also, since files aren’t stored in the cloud, you can’t share them with your accountant in real-time.
 QuickBooks Online is easier to use, and it allows your accountant to access important data in real-time.

-- Retail businesses with multiple locations: If you are operating multiple retail stores and require access for multiple users, you might instead consider a cloud-based retail accounting software like QuickBooks Online Plus.
+- Retail businesses with multiple locations: If you’re operating multiple retail stores and require access for multiple users at different locations, you might instead consider cloud-based retail accounting software like QuickBooks Online Plus.

-- Businesses needing last in, first out (LIFO) or first in, first out (FIFO) inventory costing: QuickBooks Retail Edition will only use the average cost method of calculating the cost of inventory sold.
-You can purchase third-party plug-ins that provide additional inventory options.
-QuickBooks Enterprise is a more powerful program with LIFO or FIFO inventory accounting.
+- Businesses needing last-in, first-out (LIFO) or first-in, first-out (FIFO) inventory costing: QuickBooks Retail Edition will only use the average cost method of calculating the cost of inventory sold.
+You can purchase third-party plugins that provide additional inventory options, or use QuickBooks Enterprise, a more powerful program with LIFO or FIFO inventory accounting built-in.